Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "Confirmed, STAINLESS."

-*"…Copy that.
+*"...Copy that.
 I will inform TIGGER.
 Do you require additional fires?"*

 Costello reviewed all the intel his suit was gathering from the HEAT, their drones, the firebirds and the ships overhead.
 The FIC’s supercomputers were working overtime creating a detailed map for him, and it painted a triumphant picture.
 The Hunters had obviously been planning an orderly withdrawal, but the fleet had smashed their jump arrays.
-Right now, the deathworld forces had the advantage… but not the numbers.
+Right now, the deathworld forces had the advantage... but not the numbers.
 He needed to keep the initiative, and the best way to do that was to let the Aggressors do what they did best.

 "RIGHTEOUS and STARFALL will call it as they see it," he decided.

 Of the big ones and the kind of stalker that had got Genshi, there was no sign however.

-That was… troubling, actually.
+That was... troubling, actually.
 The competent hit-and run, and the obvious intent to withdraw both marked a serious change from previous Hunter tactics.

 Something was *very* fucky here.
 And Costello didn’t like it one bit.